 Carriers use it to ensure that shipping costs reflect the volume of space a package requires, thereby optimizing their capacity and efficiency.
 For online businesses, understanding how to calculate and manage dimensional weight is crucial to avoid unexpected shipping costs and to provide accurate pricing to customers at checkout.

-How Dimensional Weight Rating Work?
+How to Calculate Dimensional Weight for Shipments?

 Carriers like UPS, FedEx, DHL, and others rate packages by a combination of factors.
 Aside from distance, the most significant is weight.
 However, they do not use actual package weight for all shipments but rather the greater of actual weight, also called dead weight, and dimensional weight.